Resume Opening Statements: Do You Need One? (+Examples)

 6. Career goals

-As an example, a resume opening statement would look something like this:
+An example of a resume opening statement would look something like this:

-Two other types of commonly used resume openers are resume introductions and resume objectives
+Two other types of commonly used resume openers are resume introductions and resume objectives.

 Resume introductions focus on your overall profile as a high-level overview of your background, and they read similarly to the example below.